 Heather Hayes, M.Ed.,LPC, CIP, an alcohol, drug, and mental health specialist and host for A&E’s program Intervention was our featured speaker.
 A panel of experts and family members who’ve been there led the September 2018 forum and discussed:

 • Early intervention

 Pain Pills and Heroin are Killing Our Families

-View the Tuesday, September 26, 2017 Forum:
+Tuesday, Sept.
+26, 2017

 Hundreds of your friends and neighbors gathered at the Georgia Mountains Center to learn more about the impact of opioids in northeast Georgia during our first community forum.
-Local advocates Deb Bailey, Dallas Gay and Avery Nix joined guest lecturer Susan Blank, MD, to educate and inform.
+Local advocates Deb Bailey, Dallas Gay, and Avery Nix joined guest lecturer Susan Blank, MD, to educate and inform.

 Brain imaging has changed the medical community’s understanding of addiction and the alterations in the brain that take place when someone – especially an adolescent – uses alcohol, marijuana, opioids or other drugs.
 Watch Dr. Merrill Norton, professor of pharmacology at The University of Georgia, in the video above to view Drug Free Hall’s second forum in the “Not My Family” series.